Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 > The bundle contains one set of common clothes sized for a human adult.
 ^0d3

-The clothes have a drab Barovian style to them.
+The [[5.
+Mechanics/Items/Common Clothes.md\|clothes]] have a drab Barovian style to them.
 They belong to a wereraven or werewolf.

 ### Hunting Trap

 This encounter occurs only if the characters are traveling; otherwise, treat the result as no encounter.

-Have each of the characters in the front rank of the party's marching order make a DC 15 Wisdom (Survival) check.
+Have each of the characters in the front rank of the party's marching order make a DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Survival\|Survival]]) check.
 If one or more of them succeeds, read:

 > [!readaloud]
 >
 > You spot a wolf trap, its steel jaws caked with rust.
 Someone has carefully hidden the trap under a thin layer of pine needles and detritus.
 ^0d5

 Barovian hunters and trappers set these traps hoping to thin out the wolf population, but Strahd's wolves are too clever to be caught in them.
 If none of the characters in the front rank spots the hidden trap, one random party member steps on it.
-Rules for the hunting trap are presented in chapter 5, ""Equipment"," of the "Player's Handbook".
+Rules for the [[5.
+Mechanics/Items/Hunting Trap.md\|hunting trap]] are presented in chapter 5, ""Equipment"," of the "Player's Handbook".

 ### Needle Blights